thebruce13/bbrotherton-hugo/content/blog/box-model-borders.md

 ## Background Clip

 Something to keep in mind is an attribute called `background-clip` it dictates how the background is painted within an element.
 Its default value is `border-box` which means the background will paint to the edge of the border.
 If you prefer the background to be contained inside the border use `padding-box`.
 This way your border can be treated more like the outline of the element but not use the outline property.
 Lastly, there is `content-box` which will move the background into the element and only take up as much space as the [content area](/blog/box-model-content#content-box).
+And one more that isn't related to border, `background-clip: text` and this will give you a really cool text cutout effect.

 ### Border Radius